 Plunging case rates spur cautious optimism in D.C., Maryland and Virginia.
-But experts say the crisis is far from over.
+But experts say the trauma is far from over.

 This influx of patients also means that medical staff who have been on the front lines of the crisis since the start of the pandemic have not been able to relax, Asher said.
 “On a day-to-day, they’re still very busy."

-At Holy Cross Hospital in Silver Spring, which treated the first covid-19 patient hospitalized in Maryland, about half of the intensive-care beds are still occupied by coronavirus patients.
-Leola Saucier, who supervises the coronavirus unit, said she worries about the young nurses on her team, who have seen more death in the past year than she did in a 34-year career.
+At Holy Cross Hospital in Silver Spring, which treated the first covid-19 patient hospitalized in Maryland, about half of the 30 intensive-care beds are still occupied by coronavirus patients.
+Leola Saucier, who serves as the director of the surgical intensive care unit that treats coronavirus patients, said she worries about the young nurses on her team, who have seen more death in the past year than she did in a 34-year career.
 For relief, she sometimes sends them to an “oasis” room set up by hospital leaders mid-pandemic.
 It has a recliner and soft music for employees who need to unwind.

 From a Nile cruise to every corner of the region: How covid-19 spread through D.C., Maryland and Virginia